davidjbuchanan/MS4-LiveStrong/README.md

 #### Products App and Search functionality
 Search the database
 - If a user would like to search for a particular category of class or item of equipment they can use the search bar (on the Masthead of each page) to search by name, category or by word in the products description.
 This results in the display of a refinned 'Products' page to the user.
--Alternatively users can use the built-in filters on the navbar's product dropdown menu to access equipment or classes as categorised by exercise tupe e.g. yoga, running etc.
+- Alternatively users can use the built-in filters on the navbar's product dropdown menu to access equipment or classes as categorised by exercise type e.g. yoga, running etc.
 - A third option is found exclusively on the landing page's Icons Grid section where there are some interactive buttons to access the equipment, classes and blog.

 View all essential equipment (also referred to as 'essentials')